anvovn/discordbot/README.md

 ## Assigning Bot Token

-Once you've downloaded/cloned and opened up the files, make a new file named ".env" and enter the following in it:
+Once you've downloaded/cloned and opened up the files, make a new file named ".env" in the same directory as "main.py" and enter the following in it:

 ```python
 # In ".env"